Slider

 “The righteous care about justice for the poor, but the wicked have no such concern” (Proverbs 29:7)

-But when Jesus fed the multitudes bread and fish, He then taught them that their true needs were spiritual, and that He was the Bread of (spiritual) Life.
+But when Jesus fed the multitudes bread and fish, the lesson He taught them was that their true needs were spiritual, and that He was the answer.

 Jesus then said to them, “Truly, truly, I say to you, it was not Moses who gave you the bread from heaven, but my Father gives you the true bread from heaven.
 (John 6:32)

-Jesus saw the people’s earthly need and met it but did so with the singular purpose of revealing who He was and where true life is found.
+Jesus met their earthly need, but He did so with the singular purpose of revealing who He was and where true life is found.

-The Revivalists were proponents of Social Justice establishing America as a “City on a Hill,” a light to the world in regard to equality and freedom in the name of Christianity.
-But is it?
+Now, the Revivalists were ALL proponents of Social Justice, presenting America as a “City on a Hill;” a light to the world in regard to justice, equality and freedom in the name of Christianity.

 Social Justice and the Social Gospel

-Christians tend to see Social Justice as a Christian concept.
-That’s due in part to the prevalence of the Social Gospel in our culture.
-So, to start out, we need to distinguish between Social Justice and the Social Gospel, two ideas that often intertwine blurring some important lines.
-Here are basic definitions:
+Thanks to them and church history dating all the way back to Constantine, Christians tend to see Social Justice as a Christian concept.
+And more recently, the Social Gospel has worked its way into our culture.
+Social Justice and the Social Gospel are two ideas that often intertwine and blur important lines.
+So, here are some basic definitions:

-The Social Gospel is a Christian movement that arose in America during the 19th and 20th centuries.
-Taking the formal step of embracing and titling Social Justice as a Christian concept, it represents the idea of fixing social problems, reforming society in the name of Christianity.
-It involves promoting Christian values, teaching that Christianity should not only focus on personal salvation but also address societal injustice.
+The Social Gospel on the other hand, is a distinctly Christian movement that arose in America during the 19th and 20th centuries.
+The Social Gospel FORMALLY embraced Social Justice and proclaimed it as a Christian concept.
+It represents fixing social problems and reforming society in the name of Christianity.
+It promotes Christian values, teaching that Christianity should not only focus on personal salvation but also address societal injustice.

-The Social Gospel grew out of the secular idea of Social Justice.
-But as we’ll see, Social Justice is not secular at all.
+And while the Social Gospel grew out of the secular idea of Social Justice, Social Justice is actually not secular at all.

 I’ll be going into the Social Gospel in part 2.
 In this part I’ll look at the origins of the concept of Social Justice.